hackerunion/root/home/guest/our_server.md

 We wanted to create a collaborative environment that would be extremely easy to hack: a system that would be a great place to gather shared resources and data.

-More than that, we wanted a system htat would inspire creativity and encourage experimentation.
+More than that, we wanted a system that would inspire creativity and encourage experimentation.
 What resulted is this server -- a cross between a wiki and an operating system.

 ## The Community